 Under the Immigration and Refugee Protection Act, foreign nationals are inadmissible to Canada on health grounds if their health condition might reasonably be expected to cause an “excessive demand” on health or social services, or if they have an inadmissible family member (spouse or dependent child).
 Due to the high cost of antiretroviral medications, people living with HIV are generally deemed medically inadmissible.
+There are exemptions for Convention refugees, protected persons and their accompanying spouses and dependent children, as well as spousal sponsorships and dependent children who are sponsored by their parents.

 On November 20, 2017, Meagan Johnston (staff lawyer at HALCO) and Maurice Tomlinson (Senior Policy Analyst at the Canadian HIV/AIDS Legal Network) made joint submissions to the House of Commons Standing Committee on Citizenship and Immigration supporting the repeal of the Government of Canada’s policy on medical inadmissibility of immigrants.